Aldbury: Aldbury Manor

-In the time of Edward the Confessor Aldbury Manor was held by Alwin, a thegn of the king, and by 1086 was in the hands of Robert, Count of Mortain.
+In the time of Edward the Confessor, Aldbury Manor was held by Alwin, a thegn of the king; by 1086, it was in the hands of Robert, Count of Mortain.
 Throughout most of the Norman period the manor was held "of the honour" (with part rent due to) of the manor of Berkhamsted.
-Various lower nobles followed until it was held in the 1530s under a Dynham family trust by a wife of William Fitzwilliam (Sheriff of London).
-Shares created became acquired by John Hyde of Hyde, Dorset an officer of the Court of Exchequer who had a lease of the manor and died in 1545.
+Various lower nobles followed until it was held under a Dynham family trust in the 1530s by a wife of William Fitzwilliam (Sheriff of London).
+Shares created became acquired by John Hyde of Hyde, Dorset an officer of the Court of Exchequer, who had a lease of the manor and died in 1545.

 In 1665, Sir Thomas Hyde, whose family had held the main manor for more than 100 years, died leaving the estate to his only daughter, Bridget.
-She married Peregrine Osborne, 2nd Duke of Leeds; whose family held the estate until Thomas Osborne, 4th Duke of Leeds sold it to Scroop Egerton, 1st Duke of Bridgewater.
+She married Peregrine Osborne, 2nd Duke of Leeds, whose family held the estate until Thomas Osborne, 4th Duke of Leeds sold it to Scroop Egerton, 1st Duke of Bridgewater.
 After further subdivision, the remaining manor descended to Francis Henry, ninth and last earl of Bridgewater, whose widow held it for life.
 At her death, it passed to John Hume Cust, Viscount Alford, eldest son of the first Earl Brownlow, and so finally to the 3rd Earl in 1867.
 He died in 1921 without leaving an heir (at which point the earldom and viscountcy became extinct).
 The lordship of the manor appears then to have passed to his second cousin, Adelbert, the 5th Baron and 8th Baronet Brownlow (d.1927); as in 1935, the then Lord of the Manor, Lord Brownlow (presumably Adelbert's son, the 6th Baron (9th Bart) Brownlow, d.1978), is reported to have conveyed "by deed of gift" the village green to the Aldbury Parish Council.

 A few of the court rolls of the manor are held at the Public Record Office, now part of the National Archives).